trisulnsm/apps/analyzers/prune-encrypted-pcap/README.md

 =======

 ````
+0.0.6		Jul  6 2018			New leveldb lib, customization of regex, metrics with new
+                                counter group.
 0.0.4		Jan  8 2017			Added acorn.tv,Amazon Prime, Hulu TV packets to be excluded
 0.0.1		Oct 30 2017			Initial release
 ````